Cold and Flu

 Cold and flu tend to be sicknesses that are prevalent during the winter months of the year.
-Often they come hand in hand with a cold turning into the flu.
-A cold is usually classified by symptoms like stuffy or runny nose, sore throat and cough.
+Often, they come hand in hand with a cold turning into the flu.
+A cold is usually classified by a runny nose, sore throat, and cough.
 The flu usually adds symptoms like fever, chills, body aches, and sometimes nausea and vomiting.
-In the event that you "catch" a cold, the best remedy for getting rid of the cold is rest and lots of fluids.
-Orange juice or any juice with vitamin C are usually highly recommended.
-With a cold, one is usually still able to function with daily activities mainly through taking over-the-counter medicines.
-The selection of medication today for things such as a cold are often overwhelming; yet because of that, one is usually able to find a medicine which target the specific symptoms they have.
-In this way, it is likely that the cold will be gone within a few short days.
+If you "catch" a cold, the best remedy for getting rid of the cold is rest and lots of fluids.
+Orange juice or any juice with vitamin C is highly recommended.
+With a cold, one can usually still function with daily activities, mainly through taking over-the-counter medicines.
+Medication selection today for things such as a cold is often overwhelming.
+Yet, one can usually find a medicine that targets their specific symptoms.
+In this way, the cold will likely be gone within a few short days.

 The flu, on the other hand, is an entirely different animal.
-The flu is an illness that will generally put the patient down for a few days to a few weeks.
-When one has the flu a conglomeration of symptoms are evident as aforementioned and bed rest is commonly necessary.
-The ability to heal completely from the flu is occasionally possible only the aid of prescription medicine.
-As with the cold, the flu can be combated with over-the-counter medications, though stronger and more concentrated medicine is commonplace in treating the flu and eventually eliminating the illness from the body.
-With both the cold and the flu, rest and hydration are a key to the healing process and ultimately, are very important during this time of sickness so the body can be strong enough to fight off the germs present.From the Web
+The flu is an illness that generally puts the patient down for a few days to a few weeks.
+When one has the flu, a conglomeration of symptoms is evident, and bed rest is commonly necessary.
+The ability to heal completely from the flu is occasionally possible only with prescription medicine.
+As with the cold, the flu can be combated with over-the-counter medications, though stronger and more potent medicine is commonplace in treating the flu and eventually eliminating the illness from the body.
+Rest and hydration are key to the healing process with the cold and the flu.
+They are ultimately very important during this sickness so the body can be strong enough to fight off the germs.